Walodja1987/xns/test/Tests.md

 - Should return correct `pricePerName` for price.
 - Should return correct `creator` address for price.
 - Should return correct `createdAt` timestamp for price.
-- Should return correct `remainingFreeNames` count for price.
 - Should return correct values for SPECIAL_NAMESPACE_PRICE.

 #### Reverts